 February 28 – March 2, 2018, San Luis Obispo, California

 Cal-Neva is a sub-division of the American Fisheries Society (AFS).
-This scientific community has broad interests in both freshwater and marine fish and fisheries throughout the United States.
-I saw many great talks on freshwater and anadromous fish research in California, and a few marine talks, including mine!
+AFS is a scientific community that has broad interests in both freshwater and marine fish and fisheries throughout the United States.
+At this regional meeting, I saw many great talks on freshwater and anadromous fish research in California, and a few marine talks, including mine!

-I am the 2018 secretary for the Santa Cruz-Monterey Bay Area Sub-unit of AFS, which is a group of fish-minded students at my university.
-This year, our group was awarded a travel grant to attend the Cal-Neva meeting and we were also awarded the Best Student Sub-unit!
-Our members continued to rock the awards throughout the meeting, including sweeping the Best Student Presentations: 1st place-Megan Sabal, 2nd place- Katherine Dale, 3rd place- me!!
-Congrats to us all!
+In 2018, I served as the secretary for the Santa Cruz-Monterey Bay Area Sub-unit (SCMBAS) of AFS, which is a group of fish-minded students and other participants at UCSC and nearby Universities.
+This year, our sub-unit was awarded a travel grant to attend the Cal-Neva meeting and also the Best Student Sub-unit!
+SCMBAS members continued to rock the awards throughout the meeting, including the Best Student Presentations: 1st place-Megan Sabal (UCSC-SCMBAS), 2nd place- Katherine Dale (UCSC-SCMBAS), 3rd place- me!!
+Congrats to everyone for bravely sharing their awesome research!

 For a creative idea on how to take notes at a conference or meeting, our group’s President, Katherine Dale, has perfected the art (literally!) of “sketchnotes”.
 She shared her sketchnotes from my presentation, which look fantastic!
 Kat studies eel larvae, check out her website here.
 Thanks for sharing Kat!